 '''

-[]: # Specify correct topic

 topic = "goss.gridappsd.process.request.data.powergridmodel"

+'''

+'''

 Pass API Call to GridAPPS-D Platform

 gapps.get_response(topic, message)

 '''

-19.2 Structure of a GridAPPS-D Message
+16.2 Structure of a GridAPPS-D Message

 The structure of messages in GridAPPS-D follows that of a Python Dictionary using a data structure that is more generally known as an associative array.
 An excellent tutorial on advanced usage of the python dictionary structure is available on Real Python.